zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### downColorField `String`

-The data field containing the body color.
+The data field containing the body color.** Available for candlestick series only **

 #### Example
     <kendo:chart-seriesItem downColorField="downColorField">